 4 – Thyme

-One trick to keep your thyme from getting soggy roots is to have it in an unglazed ceramic pot that will allow moisture to evaporate more quickly.
+Another trick to keep the roots from getting soggy is to use an unglazed ceramic pot, which helps the moisture evaporate faster.

 5 – Marigolds